Discussing Your Financial Issues with Your Partner

 After your first conversation, keep talking regularly about finances so that the lines of communication stay open.
 You might want to pick a date — like the first of the month — to go over your budget and talk about financial issues.

-Use your bank's tools to help you and your partner stay on the same page.
-The two of you should enroll in online banking and use a financial wellness tool to track your financial progress together, watch trends in your spending, and access your financial wellness score.
+Use your bank's tools and resources to help you and your partner stay on the same page.
+The two of you should enroll in online banking and track your financial progress together, and watch trends in your spending.
 Sign up for account alerts to go to both you and your significant other so that neither of you misses any important account activity.

 Although being open about your finances may be a challenge at first, it will bring you and your partner closer and build your trust in each other.
 And as you collaborate to manage your money, you'll each acquire greater confidence in handling financial tasks.
 As a result, you'll be better prepared to work toward your goals as a team.